 Children are never too young to participate in art and expressive play.
-Babies may be interested in art for the sensory experience (which is essential for their learning and development).
-Preschool children may use art to tell stories and communicate big ideas.
+Babies may be interested in art for the sensory experience, which is essential for their learning and development.
+Preschool children may use art for storytelling and communicating big ideas.

 EYLF learning outcomes

-Artistic and expressive play aligns with the Early Years Learning Framework.
+Art and self-expression align with the Early Years Learning Framework.
 Children can use a range of media to create art and express themselves (5.3).
 Self-expression is important for developing a strong identity (1) and social and emotional wellbeing (3.1).

 Art is experimental and involves problem solving, inquiry, hypothesising, researching and investigating (4.2).
 Art promotes commitment, enthusiasm, persistence, curiosity, imagination, creativity and confidence (4.1).